jncmel/spike-analysis/README.md

 # Results
-Contains the spiketimes of the different clusters obtained from spike sorting.
+Contains the spiketimes of the different clusters in .hdf5 format, obtained from spike sorting.